thuguerre/WebSiteQuickAddingForTodoist/README.md

 This extension project is now under developement.
 Contributions are still difficult for the moment.
 However, you will be able to contribute soon !
 - By translating texts other than in English and French,
-- By creating issues, and even fixing them :)
+- By reporting issues, and even fixing them :)

 ## How it works ?